leelakumari-ai/Kidney-Disease-Risk-Prediction/README.md

 # Kidney-Disease-Risk-Prediction

 ## OVERVIEW
-   This project predicts kidney disease using patient lab data and health indicators.
+   This project focuses on developing a machine learning model to predict the risk of chronic kidney disease (CKD) using patient health data.
+The model analyzes key medical features such as blood pressure, blood sugar, creatinine levels, and other clinical indicators to identify whether a person is likely to have or develop kidney disease.The project highlights how machine learning can assist healthcare professionals in early detection and decision-making, helping to improve patient outcomes and reduce the chances of severe complications.

 ## DATASET
   Source:[Kaggle CKD Dataset](https://www.kaggle.com/datasets/miadul/kidney-disease-risk-dataset/data)